 This session will cover the critical systems and structures necessary to improve reading outcomes for all students.
 The session will also address the science behind successful implementation and how districts and schools can analyze where they are and how to make the next steps toward improvement.

-It’s Okay to Say “Dyslexia”- The Journey in Littleton Public Schools
+SOLD OUT – It’s Okay to Say “Dyslexia”- The Journey in Littleton Public Schools

 Janie Youderian, Elementary Special Education Coordinator; and Amy McIntosh, Coordinator of Literacy of Littleton Public School District